mrichardson03/mrichardson03.panos/README.md

 [httpapi connection documentation](https://docs.ansible.com/ansible/latest/collections/ansible/netcommon/httpapi_connection.html)
 for the full list of options.

-Authentication via API key is also supported using the variable `ansible_api_key`.

 ## Python Compatability

 This collection is written for Python 3.6.8, which is the version used in the